fdietz/open-source-emoji/readme.txt

 1. Unzip all files to the `/wp-content/plugins/` directory
 2. Log into Wordpress admin and activate the 'Open Source Emoji' plugin through the 'Plugins' menu
-3. Go to *Settings > OS Emoji* to change the Emoji icon styles.
+3. Go to *Settings > OS Emoji* to change the icon style and see supported characters.

-= Adding Emoji to your posts =
+= Adding Emoji to your pages =

+This plugin converts Emoji appearing anywhere on your pages, but Wordpress won't allow you to save Emoji characters in your posts.

-To enter Emoji into your posts, use the [emoji ..] shortcode with the name of the Emoji following it. e.g. `[emoji cat face]`.
+To enter Emoji characters into your posts, use the [emoji ..] shortcode with the name of the Emoji following it. e.g. `[emoji cat face]`.

-See the [full list of supported Emoji codes](http://apps.timwhitlock.info/emoji/tables/unicode).
-Enter the description that appears in the right hand column.
+When editing a post you will see a pink smiling face icon in the first row of buttons in the text editor - click this to insert Emoji shortcodes.

 == Frequently Asked Questions ==